Europe prepares to lift lockdowns as coronavirus cases slow

-LONDON — Despite the ever-rising number of coronavirus cases globally, European countries that have seen the spread of the virus and resulting death toll level off are cautiously preparing to lift lockdown measures.
+LONDON — Despite the rising number of coronavirus cases globally, European countries that have seen the spread of the virus and the resulting death toll level off are cautiously preparing to lift lockdown measures.

 The World Health Organization's European Region said Thursday it would release guidelines next week on how countries can manage the virus as they ease restrictions on daily life.
 The recommendations follow announcements from Germany, Denmark, Spain, Italy and other countries that the slow return to normal life was imminent.